stefanofisc/dartvetter_cfm/README.md

 This will display all the libraries installed in your environment.

-# Directory Structure
+## Directory Structure
-## Files
+### Files
-- train.py: This script contains methods for training the Forest Diffusion model.
+- `train.py`: This script contains methods for training the Forest Diffusion model.
 It loads data from the data/directory, processes it, and trains the model using the specified hyperparameters.
 After training, the trained model is saved in the trained_models/ directory.
-- test.py: Contains methods for evaluating the model's performance.
+- `test.py`: Contains methods for evaluating the model's performance.
 It loads a trained model from trained_models/ and runs tests on the test dataset.
-- plot.py: Used to generate visualizations of the model's performance, including accuracy, loss curves, and confusion matrices. train.slurm & test.slurm: SLURM batch files for running the training and testing processes on a cluster environment.
+- `plot.py`: Used to generate visualizations of the model's performance, including accuracy, loss curves, and confusion matrices. train.slurm & test.slurm: SLURM batch files for running the training and testing processes on a cluster environment.
 These scripts are designed for distributed training on high-performance compute nodes.

+### Directories
 - `data/`

 This directory contains input data used for training and testing the model.
 Input data can be in .csv or .npy format.